bspiewak6/portfolio/README.md

 ## Requirements
-1. Present my portfolio website with name, recent photo, and links to sections about me, my work and how to contact me
+1. This project was to present my portfolio website with name, recent photo, and links to sections about me, my work and how to contact me
 2. Create links in the navigation and add CSS so that the UI scrolls to corresponding section
 3. Create section about my work, use links in nav to scroll to this section
 4. Show my portfolio applications using an image of the website and when clicked, it takes user to deployed site